All Episodes

 I'm sticking to it.

-Eric Erickson Infraruslam, but we'll be back.
+Eric Erickson infrachland, but we'll be back.

 One thing I did not do on Christmas Day that I usually like to do is go see a movie.

-Which, by the way, so it's not getting the greatest reviews.
+I wanted to go see Unbroken, which, by the way, so it's not getting the greatest reviews.

 I really want to see this movie.

-So I read a number of reviews about Unbroken, and all of Hollywood is so cynical.
+So I read a number of reviews about Unbroken, and all of it.

 Movie critics are so cynical.

-It's too well, you know what's going on.
+It's too, well, you know what's going on.

-Of course you know what's gonna happen.
+Of course, you know what's going to happen.

-It's called the biography.
+It's called a biography.

-But the cynicism of some of these critics over this movie.
+But the cynicism of some of these critics over this movie, I really want to see it.

 I don't think it's anywhere in the Atlanta area right now, which is where I would have to see it.

-I'm coming broadcasting from Atlanta or Macon where I live.
+I'm coming broadcasting from Atlanta or Macon, where I live.

-I don't think American sniper's out, but I really want to see that too.
+I don't think American Sniper's out, but I really want to see that too.

 It's getting good reviews.